anzenker/master_thesis_anzenker_2025/docs/commands.md

 <a name="rep_pat"></a>
 ### 1.8.
 Repetitive Pattern Detection **[/python/scripts/repetitive_pattern_detection.py]**
-ONT direct RNA sequencing generated in our sequencing run reads showing repetitive pattern with lengths up to 500k bp.
+ONT direct RNA sequencing generated reads from our sequencing run, showing repetitive patterns with lengths up to 500 kb.
 As these repetitive patterns do not contain valuable information for us, and it was observed that they do influence the mapping of the raw reads to the reference genome, it was decided to exclude reads that show a repetitive pattern.
 This is a simple script for detecting different repetitive patterns (e.g., 'AGAGA', 'CTCTC', etc.) of a minimum length (default=15) and extracting their read IDs into a .txt file.
 It should be noted that for our sequencing runs, excluding these reads showing a repetitive pattern was feasible, as only ~20% of the total of ~24 million reads were removed.
 This should be decided individually for each sequencing run.